Akibsaiyad14/clothsbillingandinventory/README.md

 ### Creating Bills
 1. Go to Billing page
-2. Enter customer information
+2. Enter customer information (including email for invoice delivery)
 3. Search for items and add them to cart
 4. Adjust quantities as needed
 5. Set discount and tax rate (optional)
 6. Add notes (optional)
 7. Click "Create Bill"
-8. PDF will automatically download
+8. PDF will automatically download **and be emailed to the customer**

 ### Viewing Reports
 1. Go to Reports page